TriWest Continues to Assist with VA Transition to CCN in Regions 1 and 2

 As the Department of Veterans Affairs (VA) continues its shift from the Patient-Centered Community Care (PC3) program to the Community Care Network (CCN) across the country, sites will continue to transition on a rolling schedule.

-These first four Region 2 sites are transitioning from PC3 to CCN (from TriWest Healthcare Alliance to Optum Public Sector Solutions, Inc.) beginning on Oct.
+These first four Region 2 sites transitioned from PC3 to CCN (from TriWest Healthcare Alliance to Optum Public Sector Solutions, Inc.) beginning on Oct.
 8:

 - Northern Indiana (Fort Wayne/Marion)